dimitar-sudo/task-master/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue)](#license)

 A professional, mobile-friendly web app to manage your tasks efficiently.
-Task Master lets you organize, search, sort, and complete tasks with categories, deadlines, and persistent dark/light theming — all on a clean UI.
+Task Master lets you organize, search, sort, and complete tasks with categories and deadlines with a persistent dark/light theming — all on a clean UI.

 The **live demo** runs entirely in session for instant preview on Render’s free plan.